philzook58/philzook58.github.io/_posts/2023-06-14-ground-rewrite-2.md

 Interpretation orderings into lattices.
 Section 5.3 in TRAAT.

 # Lambda
+## Scope escape
-I go back and forth whether x-x = 0 is fine or not.
-If x is supposed to be a bound variable, x can escape its scope if you consider using it as a substitution from right to left.
+I go back and forth whether `x-x = 0` is fine or not.
+If `x` is supposed to be a bound variable, x can escape its scope if you consider using it as a substitution from right to left.
 One can give an interpretation to terms with free variables though, maybe scope escape isn't so bad.
 I have a suspicion that one can use a variation of the directed union find and "scope tagging" use sites of eids to prevent this if it's worth it (scoped union finds).

+## Accidental Capture
-More definitely an issue is accidental capture. foo ?a => \x foo ?a .
-If you use d bruijn numbers, you need to lift free indices in ?a.
-If you go named, I don't know how to do alpha equiv, and you need to know there are no x in ?a (the free var set, which has been done).
+More definitely an issue is accidental capture. `foo ?a => \x foo ?a` .
+If you use de bruijn numbers, you need to lift free indices in `?a`.
+If you go named, I don't know how to do alpha equiv, and you need to know there are no `x` in `?a` (the free var set, which has been done in egglog).
 I dunno.
-I've been tinkering with adding lambda in a ground rewrite system based egraph, which I feel is a simpler arena than the relationalized egraph.

 - Are lambda terms really ground?
 - Do I want beta or would alpha only be good enough?